 How to Choose the Best WordPress Plugin?

-In case, any change is required before installation that should be done without any fail.
+If any change is required before installation, that should be done without fail.

 The last step is to check the features of the plugin.
 If you do not want to buy the pro version of the plugin, you should look at the functions that are provided in the free version of the plugin.

-The fundamental idea is that most of the plugin developers lure the users by making tall claims in the description, but in reality, all the features are available in the pro version.
+The fundamental idea is that most plugin developers lure users by making tall claims in the description.
+Still, in reality, all the features are available in the pro version.
 There might exist some free WordPress plugins with the same function available in the paid ones.
 The choice should be made according to the needs of the user.

-Repeated installation of the bad plugins can cause lower readability of your website.
-It will also diminish the standard of your website, which results in lower Google page rank.
+Repeated installation of bad plugins can cause lower readability of your website.
+It will also diminish the standard of your website, which results in a lower Google page rank.

 WordPress plugins can act as a boon if used properly.
 Without WP plugins, the WordPress CMS would be a restricted platform, and thus, we need to choose the best WordPress plugins to make our site look impressive and stand out from the crowd.

-However, they can also cause a website to crash down if anything goes wrong.
+However, they can also cause a website to crash if anything goes wrong.
 The usage should be optimal and according to the prescribed description of the plugin.
-Also, backup your database file before installing any WordPress plugin would help you to avoid unnecessary problems.
+Also, backing up your database file before installing any WordPress plugin would help you to avoid unnecessary problems.